 Imperial Gazetteer, Vol. IV, p.
-360.
+360,

-addition to these may be mentioned as auxiliary forces, the militia, levies, the military police, and the Imperial Service troops which are under the control of the Native States furnishing them, and are commanded by native officers, subject to the supervision of British inspecting officers.
+The strength of the army of India is exclusive of the active reserve, consisting of men who have served with the colours in the Native Army from five to twelve years, and of the volunteers now replaced by the Indian Defence Force.
+In addition to these may be mentioned as auxiliary forces, the militia levies, the military police, and the Imperial Service troops which are under the control of the Native States furnishing them and are commanded by Indian officers, subject to the supervision of British inspecting officers.
 Besides these last, the Native States maintain local military forces.
-These number collectively 93,000 in all, with many guns, but with some exceptions they are of little military value.
 The Sikh and Rajputana States have the best material.
 Next to them in regard to quality of troops are Gwalior, Hyderabad and Kashmir.

 The British officers of the Native Army were formerly called the Indian Staff Corps.
 A staff corps for each of the three armies of Bengal, Madras and Bombay was established in 1861, when the Native Army was reorganised.
 In 1891 the three staff corps were amalgamated into a single body.
-In 1903 the name 'Indian Staff Corps' was changed into 'Officers of the Indian Army'.
-Their number in that year was about 2700.
+In 1803 the name 'Indian Staff Corps' was changed into Officers of the Indian Army.
+Their number in that year was about 2,700.
 They are employed not only in the Native Army and in military appointments on the staff, but also in a large number of civil posts.
-They hold the majority of appointments in the Political Department, and many administrative and judicial offices in non-regulation provinces.
+They hold the majority of appointments in the political Department, and many administrative and judicial offices in non-regulation provinces.